StaticPH/dotfiles/.config/nano/README.md

 * Update markdown syntax rules, taking inspiration from the rules provided with nano by default (/usr/share/nano/markdown.nanorc).
 Alternatively, just use the default.
 * Extensively review troff syntax and update man syntax rules (low priority).
 Alternatively, just use the default.
 * Deprecate various copied files for the builtin defaults
+* Incorporate highlighting of CSS property names and delimiting semicolons into the style attribute of html elements in html.nanorc